Crell/Path/README.md

 `Crell/Path` is a simple library that provides typed value objects for handling paths.
 Paths may be either a `PathFragment` (no leading `/`) or an `AbsolutePath`.
 An `AbsolutePath` always begins either with a `/` or a stream identifier.

+The contents of an absolute path may also be retrieved.

-At this time, paths are treated as abstract values and not coupled to a file system.
+Otherwise, at this time paths are treated as abstract values and not coupled to a file system.
 That functionality may be included at some point in the future.
 Other feature requests (preferably with accompanying pull requests) are welcome.

 A Path object's primary purpose is to centralize and abstract away the various and sundry complexities and edge cases of manipulating paths: Getting a parent path (have to handle the case where there isn't one, with or without a stream), Concatenating two paths (have to handle the leading/trailing slashes, accounting for when one path or the other is the root path), and so on.